powiedl/25-jobster-typescript/README.md

 # React Router

-I go with React Router 7 (which is the latest of the time of writing this app) as this seems to add the Typescript support (at least I didn't find any information about type safety in the React Router 6 documentation).
+I go with React Router 7 (which is the latest at the time of writing this app) as this seems to add the Typescript support (at least I didn't find any information about type safety in the React Router 6 documentation).
 So my npm install is as follows.

 ```sh
 npm install react-router-dom@7
 ```

+# commit: react router 7 and typo in README.md fixed